jwsandeman/Portfolio/README.md

 - I created most of my images in Canva and my profile pic was taken by a friend of mine named James Stocks who gave me the image to use freely.
 His portflio can be found [here](https://jamesstocks.myportfolio.com/).

+### Markdown -> HTML converter

+- I used a markdown converter script in the header to insert my markdown file directly into this blog post.
+This saved me a ton of time as i already had a correctly formatted markdown file with my blog post written on it.
+If your reading the markdown file instead of the website, you can see the end result [here](https://festive-aryabhata-690f3c.netlify.app/post1.html).

+  Here is the ISC License attribution:

+  ISC License

+  Copyright (c) 2021, [Jason Lee](jason@zerodevx.com) (jason@zerodevx.com)

+  Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+  THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 ---

 Thankyou for taking the time to read this.
 I put a lot of effort into it an i hope it has helped you in some way.